 What is ironic however is that now I have a choice of music to listen to.
 For example: would I like to listen to classical music, pop music, jazz or rock music?
-I decided on classical as it happens and am currently listening to Bach.
+Thus I currently listening to Bach.
 I like Bach.

 Isn’t being given the option of what to listen to missing the point entirely?
 This is an even worse option than being told my “call is important to us” and then the call is unanswered.
 Shouldn’t the aim be to answer the phone call rather than offering a choice of music to listen to?